From research to clinic: Accelerating the translation of clinical decision support systems by making synthetic data interoperable: Background

-There are three primary challenges to the development and implementation of CDSS tools.
-(1) Clinical data sharing across organisations and institutions is very restricted due to regulatory compliances such as General Data Protection Regulation (GDPR) in Europe and the Health Insurance Portability and Accountability Act (HIPPA) in the United States.
-This makes validation of CDSS tools with new unseen data difficult.
-(2) The structure of health data sources and formats of the EHR systems are not readily available to the healthcare scientific community to translate the machine learning model into a CDSS tool.
-So, there is a need to develop and test the CDSS tool implementing the model with the interfaces and infrastructure of an EHR system.
-(3) The EHR systems are not easily accessible for researchers and developers, thereby making it difficult to test the CDSS tool before deploying it in the clinical context.
+The three major challenges that limit the progress and eventual implementation of CDSS tools are data accessibility, CDSS tool interoperability, and CDSS tool transportability.
+Firstly, data protection regulations such as the General Data Protection Regulation (GDPR) and the Health Insurance Portability and Accountability Act (HIPPA) impose stringent requirements that complicate the process of clinical data sharing across organizations and institutions.
+Even if health data was accessible for researchers creating the machine learning models, developers often lack access to data for testing and debugging the CDSS tool.
+Secondly, it is necessary to understand and systematically implement the structure of health data sources required by EHR systems to translate a machine learning model into a functional CDSS tool.
+Finally, EHR systems are not easily accessible to researchers and developers, and it is necessary to test the CDSS tool on a different system before deploying it in the clinical context.
+Therefore, there is a need to develop and test the CDSS tool by implementing the model using the infrastructure of an EHR system but without data restrictions in production systems.
+The aforementioned challenges and their existing solutions are elaborated below.

-The lack of accessibility to health data has increased the interest of both healthcare researchers and application developers in generating and using synthetic data.
-There are commercial platforms for generating synthetic data, such as YData\cite{ydata} and Syntegra\cite{syntegra}, and also open-source solutions like Gretel \cite{gretel}, Synthea \cite{synthea} and ChatGPT \cite{chatgpt}.
-The data exchange formats with the majority of these tools are incompatible with FHIR-based EHR systems since they need to adhere to the standards of the FHIR framework.
-Therefore, it requires a large amount of manual work of data wrangling to use the generated synthetic data in an EHR system.
-There is a need to incorporate the generated synthetic data as a part of big frameworks needed to aid in developing, testing, and validating CDSS tools.